kevinchristen/recipes/ThaiPatties.md

 4. To shred, use mixer on low (1 minute or so).

 ## Quinoa
-1. Rinse 1 cup of quinao
+1. Rinse 1 cup of quinoa
 2. Add 1.5 cups of water
 2. Pressure cook in instant pot for 1 minute, with natural pressure release